aboher/user-management/README.md

 	'user-management' => [
 		'class' => 'webvimark\modules\UserManagement\UserManagementModule',

+		// 'identityClass' => 'app\models\MyCustomIdentityClass', 	// Uncomment if you want to specify an identityClass
+																	// 	if you want more information, please refer to the identityClass section

 		// 'enableRegistration' => true,

 		// Add regexp validation to passwords.
 Default pattern does not restrict user and can enter any set of characters.